Child Information Sharing Scheme

 The Victorian Government will also build a new IT system called Child Link that will draw together information from existing government information management systems.
 The information will only be accessible to trained and authorised children’s service practitioners.
 Appropriate safeguards will be in place to protect a child’s information.

-The CIS Scheme complements the Family Violence Information Sharing Scheme (FVISS).
-The two schemes will be applied in an integrated way to respond to a range of wellbeing and safety needs and risks for children, including where family violence is present for any family members.
-For more information about the FVISS, see Information Sharing and Risk Management
+The CIS Scheme complements the Family Violence Information Sharing (FVISS) Scheme and and the Family Violence Multi-Agency Risk Assessment and Management Framework (MARAM).
+The three inter-related reforms will be applied in an integrated way to respond to a range of wellbeing and safety needs and risks for children, families and other people, including those experiencing family violence.
+For more information see Information Sharing and MARAM